Belgian comics: Influence and recognition

 Especially Hergé and Tintin have also had a lot of influence on other artists outside the circle of comics authors, like Roy Lichtenstein and Andy Warhol.
 Hergé has also been recognised by a street and a statue in Angoulême, France, and both the French and the Dutch postal offices have issued stamps remembering Tintin.

-Video games and animated and live action movies have been made for popular series like XIII, Tintin, Spirou et Fantasio, Spike and Suzy and Lucky Luke, and the long-running Hanna-Barbera series of The Smurfs became a worldwide success with massive merchandising, and the success continues as evidenced by the ratings animated cartoons based on the adventures of Tintin and Lucky Luke had in Germany and Canada in 2005 and 2006.
-But also more mature graphic novels like The Wedding Party by Hermann Huppen and Jean Van Hamme have been turned into movies.
+Video games and animated and live action movies have been made for series such as XIII, Tintin, Spirou et Fantasio, Spike and Suzy and Lucky Luke, and the long-running Hanna-Barbera series of The Smurfs which became a worldwide success with massive merchandising.
+The success of such shows continues as evidenced by the ratings that animated cartoons based on the adventures of Tintin and Lucky Luke had in Germany and Canada in 2005 and 2006.
+More mature graphic novels like The Wedding Party by Hermann Huppen and Jean Van Hamme have been turned into movies.

 Most major European comic artists worked for a while, often early in their career, in Belgium: French authors like Albert Uderzo and René Goscinny, Jacques Tardi, Jean Graton and Claire Bretécher, a German like Andreas, the Polish author Grzegorz Rosiński, the Portuguese Carlos Roque, Swiss authors Zep and Cosey...
 Even the major Italian author Hugo Pratt created many of his best known later works for Casterman.